30 Mind-Blowing Sales Stats That Will Change The Way You Sell

 These “best” words get dropped in everyday conversation, effortlessly, by the top sales reps.

 The most important person in the world is always the person you’re speaking to (your buyers).

-These words and phrases put them in charge, helping them imagine what it’s genuinely like to use your product or service.
+These words that sell put buyers in charge, helping them imagine what it’s genuinely like to use your product or service.